 November: Guy Fawkes bonfire night, or Remembrance Sunday

-The game ideas that follow are from my book ESL Games: 176 English Language Games for Children.
+The following game ideas are from my book ESL Games: 176 English Language Games for Children.
 If you are teaching teens and adults, you want these teen & adult games and activities instead.
 Finally, if you are teaching all ages online, ESL Online Games is the book for you!

-Get a picture for each month and display them.
-Ask students to work in pairs and invent a mime for each month.
-Ask pairs to mime while the others try to guess which month it is.
+First, get a picture for each month and display them.
+Then, ask students to work in pairs and invent a mime for each month.
+Next, have the pairs mime while the others name the month.
 Do this in teams and award points to those who guess first.

-- Pupils will loosen up as the game goes along, especially if there are points at stake.
+- Pupils will loosen up as the game progresses, especially if there are points at stake.

-- Don't insist if your students are too shy and don't like it.
+- However, don’t insist if your students are too shy and don’t like it.

-Have each student sketch concepts for two months.
-Call out a month.
+To start, have each student sketch concepts for two months.
+Next, call out a month.
 All those with that month stand up and name it out loud.
-After you've called each month once the kids swap papers and do it again.
+Then, after you’ve called each month once, the kids swap papers and do it again.

-Give students a chance to write out the words while you stick pictures up around the classroom.
+Give students a chance to write out the words while sticking pictures up around the classroom.
 Avoid giving out photocopies.
 Have kids work from the board instead.
-For example, if it's a gap fill, write the text up, with the gaps and put the vocabulary down the side of the board.
-Students copy it all into their workbooks.
-This means more writing for the students and less photocopying for the teacher.
-Try a word jigsaw, crossword or anagrams instead of a gap fill.
+For example, if it’s a gap fill, write the text up with the gaps and put the vocabulary down the side of the board.
+Then, students copy it all into their workbooks.
+This method means more writing for the students and less photocopying for the teacher.
+Try a word jigsaw, crossword, or anagrams instead of gap fill.

 Use language games to drill the months of the year